 Simple Audio Roomplayer 1

-Simple Audio offers a good alternative to the affordable multi-room system market, and while it’s not the perfect system yet, it’s definitely worth an auditionWrite your own review
+Simple Audio offers a good alternative in the affordable multi-room system market, and while it’s not the perfect system yet, it’s definitely worth an auditionWrite your own review

 - Even tonal balance